louissxu/cs50ai-traffic/README.md

 ### CS50 AI Exercise 5

-Experimentation using tensor flow to create convolutional neural network for categoridation of German Traffic Sign Recognition Benchmark (GTSRB) dataset.
+Experimentation using tensor flow to create a convolutional neural network for categorisation of the German Traffic Sign Recognition Benchmark (GTSRB) dataset.

 #### Usage:
 ```python